PureStorage-OpenConnect/swagger/Readme.md

-# Pure FA Swagger Generator
+# Pure Swagger

-This is a tool that converts the Pure FlashArray API pdf documentation into an interactive Swagger UI.
-This lets you browse the API documentation in a convienent format and even execute API calls interactively directly to a FlashArray!
+This is a tool that provides the Pure FlashArray and Flashblade API documentation into the popular interactive Swagger UI.
+This lets you browse the API documentation in a convienent format and even execute API calls interactively directly to a FlashArray or FlashBlade!

 ## Try It: